LairdCP/BLE_Gateway_Firmware/docs/readme_lwm2m.md

 The following are required to fully exercise this demo firmware:

 - An activated SIM card.
 The Truphone SIM card that comes with the DVK does not currently support NB-IoT.
-If you have purchased a DVK in Europe, then please contact [sales](mailto:sales@lairdconnect.com) to obtain a SIM card that is NB-IoT capable.
+If you have purchased a DVK in Europe, then please contact [sales](mailto:sales@lairdconnect.com) to obtain a SIM card that is NB-IoT capable (Pinnacle 100/MG100 only).
 - Pinnacle 100/BL5340 device programmed with NB-IoT/LwM2M demo firmware.
   - Connect to the FTDI UART on the development kit to view firmware logs
 - Laird Pinnacle Connect app installed on a mobile device